Bandwidth throttling: Europe

-In April 2011, the European Union launched an investigation into Internet service providers' methods for managing traffic on their networks.
+In April 2011, the European Union launched an investigation into ISPs' methods for managing traffic on their networks.
 Some ISPs, for instance, restrict access to services such as Skype or the BBC iPlayer at peak times so that their users all receive an equal service.
 The EU's commissioner for the digital agenda, Neelie Kroes, said: "I am absolutely determined that everyone in the EU should have the chance to enjoy the benefits of an open and lawful Internet, without hidden restrictions or slower speeds than they have been promised."
 The Body of European Regulators for Electronic Communications (Berec) will examine the issues for the EU, and will ask both businesses and consumers for their views.
 The EU published the results of its investigation at the end of 2011.
 New laws mean that ISPs are prohibited from blocking or slowing down of Internet traffic, except where necessary.

 Singapore

 In Singapore, net neutrality has been the law since 2011.
 November 2010, defined by the Infocomm Development Authority (IDA).
 But despite the law, the majority of the ISPs do throttle bandwidth.

 ISPs in Singapore that throttle bandwidth: